rptb1/tammy-norie/rule/generic.rst

 “comments” (for which “comment” is a misnomer).
 A source code comment is a part of the document and must obey all the normal document rules.

-_`.justification-once`: Documents which contain redundancy are fragile: it is easy to make them inconsistent when changed, introducing defects which are hard to track down.
+_`.just.once`: Documents which contain redundancy are fragile: it is easy to make them inconsistent when changed, introducing defects which are hard to track down.
 Redundancy should be avoided for this reason, and any redundancy or dependency must be made very clear by cross-referencing.

-_`.justification-other`: This is a very powerful rule when combined with the `.sources`_ rule.
+_`.just.other`: This is a very powerful rule when combined with the `.sources`_ rule.
 Since every statement must be backed up by sources, this rule allows one to check that the statement is in fact consistent with those sources, and justified by them.
 Thus the connection between customer needs, requirements, specification, changes, and product is checked step-by-step.

-_`.justification-purpose`: If the purpose of a document is not clear then it is not possible to check whether the document achieves its purpose (see the `.achieve`_ rule).
+_`.just.purpose`: If the purpose of a document is not clear then it is not possible to check whether the document achieves its purpose (see the `.achieve`_ rule).